We apply data science, and build skills, for public good across the UK and internationally.

 In 2019 we launched a joint team with the Foreign, Commonwealth & Development Office (FCDO) to apply data science to global public good.

-We are located at the ONS Newport site in South Wales, with hubs in London, Titchfield and the FCDO’s office in East Kilbride.
+We are located at the Office for National Statistics (ONS) Newport, South Wales office.
+We also have offices in London, Titchfield, Darlington and a data science hub in the FCDO’s office in East Kilbride.